-Do you have a blocked drain, leaking toilet or other plumbing issue that isn’t serious enough to warrant calling out – and paying – a plumber, but is enough of an irritation to make you want to resolve it?
+Do you have a blocked drain, leaking toilet or other plumbing issues that isn’t serious enough to warrant calling out – and paying – a plumber, but is enough of an irritation to make you want to resolve it?
 We’ll do our best to answer your most common plumbing questions in a series of posts, and to tell you what signs to watch out for that indicate when you need to call in a professional.

 Q1: Why does the toilet keep running after it has been flushed, and how do I stop it?

-A1: This is one of the most common plumbing questions, usually caused by the rubber flap in the bottom of the toilet tank not closing properly.
+A1: This is one of the most common plumbing questions, usually caused by the rubber flap at the bottom of the toilet tank not closing properly.
 This means that as fast as your tank fills up, the water is escaping into the toilet.
 This can be a major cause of water loss and result in a high water bill.
-Test it by putting a few drops of food colouring into the tank and watch to see if it appears in the bowl.
+Test it by putting a few drops of food coloring into the tank and watch to see if it appears in the bowl.
 You can stop this by checking that the chain connecting the flush handle to the flap is working properly, or buy a new flap and install it if the old one is damaged or not sealing shut for other reasons.

 Q2: Why is my water bill suddenly so high?